Legacy-Edition-Minigames/Minigames/INSTALLATION.md

 * Extract the zip folder

-* Download LEB-Installer from its [Releases Page](https://github.com/DBTDerpbox/LEB-Installer/releases)
+* Download LEB-ToolBox from its [Releases Page](https://github.com/DBTDerpbox/LEB-ToolBox/releases)

 * Put the installer executable in LEB's folder and run LEB-Installer